-Before lenders make the decision to lend you money, they need to know that you are willing and able to repay that mortgage loan.
-To assess your ability to pay back the loan, they assess your debt-to-income ratio.
-To assess your willingness to repay, they use your credit score.
+Before lenders make the decision to lend you money, they want to know if you're willing and able to pay back that loan.
+To figure out your ability to repay, they look at your debt-to-income ratio.
+To assess how willing you are to repay, they use your credit score.

-Credit scores only assess the information in your credit reports.
-They never consider your income, savings, down payment amount, or demographic factors like gender, race, national origin or marital status.
-These scores were invented specifically for this reason.
-"Profiling" was as dirty a word when these scores were invented as it is now.
-Credit scoring was developed to assess a borrower's willingness to pay while specifically excluding any other demographic factors.
+Credit scores only take into account the information in your credit profile.
+They don't consider your income, savings, down payment amount, or factors like sex race, nationality or marital status.
+Fair Isaac invented FICO specifically to exclude demographic factors.
+Credit scoring was developed to assess a borrower's willingness to pay while specifically excluding any other irrelevant factors.

 Your current debt load, past late payments, length of your credit history, and other factors are considered.
-Your score reflects both the good and the bad in your credit history.
-Late payments lower your score, but establishing or reestablishing a good track record of making payments on time will raise your score.
+Your score considers positive and negative items in your credit report.
+Late payments count against your score, but a consistent record of paying on time will improve it.

-To get a credit score, you must have an active credit account with at least six months of payment history.
-This history ensures that there is enough information in your report to assign an accurate score.
+For the agencies to calculate a credit score, borrowers must have an active credit account with a payment history of at least six months.
+This payment history ensures that there is sufficient information in your report to generate a score.
 Some borrowers don't have a long enough credit history to get a credit score.
-They should spend a little time building credit history before they apply.
+They should spend a little time building up a credit history before they apply for a loan.

 At Metro Mortgage, we answer questions about Credit reports every day.
 Give us a call: 866-300-1550.